Mental & Social Health Services

 Online Mental & Social Health Services Programs

-In the 2017-2018 academic year, 889 schools offered some type of mental and social health services program.
+In 2018-2019, 882 schools offered a mental health services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|